Mean and standard deviation are two important metrics in Statistics.

-- Standard deviation is a measure of the amount of variation or dispersion of a set of values.
+Standard deviation is a measure of the amount of variation or dispersion of a set of values.
+We first need to calculate the mean of the values, then calculate the variance, and finally the standard deviation.

 Let’s look at the steps required in calculating the mean and standard deviation.

-Let’s write a Python code to calculate the mean and standard deviation.
-You get multiple options for calculating mean and standard deviation in python.
-Let’s look at the inbuilt statistics module and then try writing our own implementation.
+Let’s write the code to calculate the mean and standard deviation in Python.
+We will use the statistics module and later on try to write our own implementation.

 This module provides you the option of calculating mean and standard deviation directly.